-The impact and processing strategies of punctuation on statistics
+The impact and handling strategy of punctuation marks on statistics

-In order to obtain a word count that is more in line with our expectations, we need to applywordcountBefore the filter, the punctuation symbols in the string are preprocessed.
-The Anqi CMS provides a variety of flexible filters that can help us clean up unnecessary punctuation symbols.
+To obtain a word count that is more in line with our expectations, we need to apply in the applicationwordcountBefore the filter, pre-process punctuation symbols in the string.
+Anqi CMS provides a variety of flexible filters that can help us clean up unnecessary punctuation.

-We have a text that contains commas, periods, exclamation marks, question marks, parentheses, and other punctuation marks, and we want to ignore them when counting words.replaceThe filter needs to operate on each punctuation mark that needs to be replaced separately.
+Assume we have a text that contains commas, periods, exclamation marks, question marks, parentheses, and other punctuation marks, and we want to ignore them when counting words.replaceThe filter needs to perform operations on each punctuation mark that needs to be replaced.
 For example:

 {% set text_with_punctuation = "你好,世界!AnQiCMS (内容管理系统) 真不错。" %}